-The Grind Matic Manual B-DTH is a mechanized air-powered grinding machine for button bits.
-It is mounted in a steel boxbarrow, which can be wheeled easily around the work site.
+The grinding machine Grind Matic B-DTH is a mechanized air-powered grinding machine for button bits.
+It is mounted in a steel box-barrow, which can be wheeled easily around the work site.
 The Grind Matic Manual B-DTH uses diamond-impregnated grinding wheels.